Beckhoff-USA-Community/Motion_AutoChangeVelocityPosition/README.md

 # About This Repository
 Just import the .xml files into your project.
 The function blocks are nearly the same as FB_MoveVelocity and FB_MoveAbsolute.
-For example: Replace the FB_MoveAbsolute with the version in this library and any changes in velocity automatic.
+For example: Replace the FB_MoveVelocity with the version in this library and any changes in velocity automatic.

 FB_MoveAbsolute version takes new positions automaticly.